patka/f2m/README.md

 It currently does not convert any kind of metadata nor is the preset for lame changeable.
 It uses the preset medium which should result in varibale bitrate files with roughly 192kbit.

-The script fills the gap for me that I have my whole CD collection ripped to flac but most of may music devices, especially in the car, refuse to play this file format :(
+The script fills the gap for me that I have my whole CD collection ripped to flac but most of my music devices, especially in the car, refuse to play this file format :(